ironkayman/RebisTheory/RebisTheory.md

 “Anima Seel” and “Jesse pater, filius et mater.”
-“Mater” refers to the Queen of Heaven enthroned beside him, the King; for in her the earth substance, becoming transfigured in her resurrected body, is absorbed into the Godhead.189 On the left is a bearded figure equal in rank to God the Father, inscribed “Sapientia Wyssheit.”
+“Mater” refers to the Queen of Heaven enthroned beside him, the King; for in her the earth substance, becoming transfigured in her resurrected body, is absorbed into the Godhead.
+On the left is a bearded figure equal in rank to God the Father, inscribed “Sapientia Wyssheit.”
 In the shield below there is a picture of the rebis being freed from the prima materia.